Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Transfer students and curriculum plans

-The new school must review, edit and approve the student’s previous curriculum plan in the Student Management application , ensuring that the appropriate learning experiences can be offered for the student at the new school.
+The new school must review, edit and approve the student’s previous curriculum plan in the Student Management app , ensuring that the appropriate learning experiences can be offered for the student at the new school.

 3.2.3 Gathering evidence of learning